rowlandcoping/cheese-and-beer/README.md

 MVP FEATURES:

- - users see an order summary
+ - users see an order summary.
- - users are provided with an order number referencing their order
+ - users are provided with an order number referencing their order.
- - users are provided a route back to the site
+ - users are provided a route back to the site.

 BLUE SKY FEATURES:

- - users have option to share their purchase on social
+ - users have option to share their purchase on social.

 #### Account Page